 The arrow becomes narrower toward the center, which is reflected in the size of the letters, which also decreases toward the middle and increases toward the ends.
 The lettering shows that the flavor and formulation of the product are perfect and complete.
 Everything about the product is perfect, from start to finish.

-The logo is reminiscent of the construction that comes from stretching the gum by the edges.
+The logo is reminiscent of the construction from stretching the gum by the edges.
 It evokes the association with the flexibility and malleability of Wrigley’s sticks.

 Font and Colors

 The green color that dominates the logo is characteristic of many food brands, as it is associated with nature, freshness, and a healthy lifestyle.
-In the context of Wrigley’s Spearmint, the green color reflects the main taste of chewing gum – mint, which is considered fresh and cooling.
-It also reflects the traditional flavor of Wrigley’s chewing gum that has been popular for decades.
+In the context of Wrigley’s Spearmint, the green color reflects the main taste of chewing gum—mint, which is considered fresh and cooling.
+It also reflects the traditional flavor of Wrigley’s chewing gum, which has been popular for decades.

 The font used in the logo is custom and has no official name.
-This font can be described as a mixture of sans serif and script font.
-It has a classic look associated with brands that have existed for a long time.
-The name Wrigley’s, written in sans-serif, has a modern look.
+It can be described as a mixture of sans serif and script font.
+It has a classic look associated with long-standing brands.
+The name Wrigley’s, written in sans serif, has a modern look.
 This font makes the logo more recognizable and clear, which helps draw attention to the brand’s products on store shelves.